DerVerrater/gt-tool/README.md

 repo = "gt-tool"
 ```

+### Search Paths

 Similar to how unspecified project settings will fall back to those in the "`[all]`" table, whole files will fall back to other, lower priority files.

-First, each dir in `$XDG_CONFIG_DIRS` is scanned for a `gt-tool.toml` file.
-Then, `/etc/gt-tool.toml`.
+1. First, each dir in `$XDG_CONFIG_DIRS` is scanned for a `gt-tool.toml` file.
+2. Then, `/etc/gt-tool.toml`.

 > All config files **MUST** be named named `gt-tool.toml`.